 In 1986, when the maximum length of CDs was 74min (to fit Beethoven's Ninth), DR predicted that the max would go to about 80min.
 As it ultimately did.

 In several publications 1984-1991 (starting in Queen's Quarterly), DR showed that the yearlength on the famous Babylonian cuneiform text BM55555 was based on well-known GREEK Summer Solstice observations: Meton 432 BC & Hipparchos 135 BC.
-Rapidly agreed to by all sides.
+Thanks to the late John Britton's verification and championship of the discovery, it was rapidly agreed to by all sides.
 (Even including anti-inductor text-clingers and outright DR enemies.)
 Explicitly on this basis, BM55555 is now on permanent display at the British Museum in Room 52, since it is the 1st and only firm proof that Babylonians used Greek astronomy instead of entirely the other way about (as had hitherto been rigid orthodoxy in the field).
 This finding triggered DIO's growing realization that Babylonian astronomy in general was derivative.
 See discussions at DIO 1.1 ‡6 §B13 [p.54] & Isis 93.1 p.58.
 DR's view on this larger question has been endorsed in some degree by such eminent scholars as Dicks (U.London), Thurston (Springer's Early Astronomy author), and Walker (British Museum).
 Indeed, Walker may have intuited the point before any of us.

 The BM55555 finding permitted fixing the hour of Hipparchos' well-known 135 BC S.Solst, vindicating Willy Hartner's skepticism regarding Almajest 3.1's failure to provide its hour, which DR now revealed was dawn not noon: DIO 1.1 ‡6 eq.6 [p.51].